zackforbing/ruby-submissions/1603/module_4_assignments/gametime/anna_chris/check_in2.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1:
+* Goal 1: Refactor and test some uncovered things - like asteroids - doesn't have to look nice

-* Goal 2:
+* Goal 2: Add shooting functionality, register the collision in some way

-* Goal 3:
+* Goal 3: Have more than one ship life per game or a next level/round - whatever you decide on that causes a new ship to show up.

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+  * Make ship movement smoother - similar to how asteroids move - doesn't have to be perfect or
+  * Add scoring - and score that calculates score board that shows up at the end or
+  * Begin increasing difficulty with advanced things - like power ups or whatever you have in mind

 ### Feedback?